How to Choose a Storage Unit / Finding Your Storage Solution

-The most common ceiling height for storage units at our locations is 8’.
+The most common ceiling height for storage units at our locations is approximately 8’.
 Certain storage units do have higher ceilings that can accommodate taller vehicles and other large items.
 In larger cities where locker-sized units are more popular, reduced-height storage units that are less than 8’ are also available.

 For more information on storage unit sizes and choosing the best option for you, visit our storage unit size guide.

 Storage Unit Types